pattern-lab/patternlab-node/packages/docs/src/docs/advanced-exporting-patterns.md

 ---

-title: Exporting Patterns | Pattern Lab
+title: Exporting Patterns
-heading: Exporting Patterns
+tags:
+  - docs
 ---

-{% capture m %}

 While the Pattern Lab website is great for design, iteration, alignment, and discussion - you may find yourself wanting to export whole pattern markup snippets into a different environment.